Bucks’ 18-game winning streak ends with 120-116 loss to Mavs

 Milwaukee’s impressive run was halted Monday night when Seth Curry and Kristaps Porzingis each scored 26 points to help the Dallas Mavericks hang on for a 120-116 victory even without star guard Luka Doncic.

 Milwaukee, which dropped to 24-4 with its first loss since a 103-100 setback Nov.
-8 at Utah, next hosts LeBron James and the Los Angeles Lakers (24-3) on Thursday in a matchup of conference leaders.
+8 at Utah, next hosts the Los Angeles Lakers (24-3) on Thursday in a matchup of conference leaders.

 ”It’s going to be a test for us,” said Giannis Antetokounmpo, who led the Bucks with 48 points and 14 rebounds. ”The Lakers are one of the best teams in the league.
 We’ve got to play good basketball.
 We’ve got to move the ball.
 Obviously as a team, we don’t want to lose two in a row.”